natcap/invest.users-guide/source/en/urban_mental_health.rst

 The model conducts a quantitative health impact assessment at the pixel level to estimate the number of preventable mental health cases resulting from changes in nature exposure.
 Specifically, it compares exposure under a baseline scenario with that of a counterfactual or target greening scenario.

 When estimating preventable cases (:math:`PC`), the model first calculates baseline cases (:math:`BC`) for each spatial unit (e.g., region, district, or census tract), using either observed case counts or prevalence rates.
-If only baseline prevalence rates are available, users must provide spatialized population raster data to derive baseline case estimates (Equation 1).
+If only baseline prevalence rates are available, users must provide spatialized population raster data to derive baseline case estimates.

 For each pixel, the model computes the change in nature exposure (:math:`\Delta NE`) by subtracting baseline exposure (:math:`NE_{baseline}`) from the counterfactual or scenario value (:math:`NE_scenario`).
 The model then applies a dose–response function, expressed as a relative risk (:math:`RR`) per unit change in exposure (e.g., :math:`RR_{0.1NE}`), to quantify the health impact.

 Using this, the preventable fraction (:math:`PF`) and associated number of preventable cases (:math:`PC`) are calculated.
 Confidence intervals around :math:`RR` can be incorporated to capture uncertainty.
-Equations (1) through (4) in the design document detail the full mathematical formulation of this process.
+The following equations detail the full mathematical formulation of this process.

 .. math:: PC = PF \times BC = PF \times (BIR \times POP)
+	:label: (umh.
+1)

 .. math:: PF = 1 - RR
+	:label: (umh.
+2)

-.. math:: RR = \exp \left( \frac{\ln(RR_{0.1NE})}{0.1} \times NE \right)
+.. math:: RR = \exp \left(\ln(RR_{0.1NE}) \times 10 \times \Delta NE \right)
+	:label: (umh.
+3)

 .. math:: NE = NE_{scenario} - NE_{baseline}
+	:label: (umh.
+4)

 where

 - :math:`PC`: preventable cases
 - :math:`PF`: preventable fraction
 - :math:`BC`: baseline cases.
 By default, baseline cases are calculated using the baseline prevalence rate and population data provided by the user.
 - :math:`BIR`: baseline prevalence rate.
-Input data provided by users, typically sourced from national or local health agencies such as the CDC.
+Input data provided by users, typically sourced from national or local health agencies such as the U.S. Centers for Disease Control and Prevention (CDC).
 These rates are often derived from survey-based statistics and are available at various spatial levels (e.g., region, district, or census tract).
 If the data is provided in tabular format rather than as shapefiles, users must join it to the corresponding spatial units before using it as model input.
 - :math:`POP`: population.
 A raster dataset provided by the user, representing the number of inhabitants per pixel across the study area.
 Pixels with no population should be assigned a value of 0.
 - :math:`RR`: relative risk or risk ratio.
 A value less than 1 (:math:`RR` < 1) indicates that nature exposure is associated with a reduced risk of mental illness (protective effect), whereas a value greater than 1 (:math:`RR` > 1) indicates an increased risk (adverse association).
 - :math:`NE`: nature exposure.
-Here, the model uses NDVI as a proxy.
-NE_baseline is provided by the user as input, representing baseline nature exposure levels. :math:`NE_{scenario}` is typically calculated within the model based on the land use/land cover (LULC) scenario map provided by users, allowing for assessment of changes in exposure under alternative greening strategies (see Nature Exposure Estimation section for details).
+Here, the model uses NDVI as a proxy. :math:`NE_{baseline}` is provided by the user as input, representing baseline nature exposure levels. :math:`NE_{scenario}` is typically calculated within the model based on the land use/land cover (LULC) scenario map provided by users, allowing for assessment of changes in exposure under alternative greening strategies (see Nature Exposure Estimation section for details).
-- :math:`RR_{0.1NE}`: :math:`RR` per 0.1 :math:`NE` increase.
+- :math:`RR_{0.1NE}`: Relative risk per 0.1 :math:`NE` increase.
 By default, the model uses the relative risk associated with a 0.1 increase in NDVI-based nature exposure.
 This value must be provided by users, based on empirical studies or meta-analyses relevant to the selected health outcome.
 In the sample data, we derived effect sizes for depression and anxiety from a meta-analysis by Liu et al. 2023.

 If the risk ratio is not available, while other effect size metrics, such as the odds ratio (:math:`OR`) is available, a commonly used method to approximate the :math:`RR` from an :math:`OR` is based on a formula proposed by Zhang and Yu (1998).
 This formula requires you to know or estimate the baseline risk (the prevalence of the outcome in the reference or non-exposed group).

 .. math:: RR = \frac{OR}{1 - p_0 + (p_0 \cdot OR)}
+	:label: (umh.
+5)

 Where :math:`p_0` is the baseline risk.
 In this context, this should be the probability of mental disorder for a population without nature exposure or with very limited nature exposure.